 - While the rice is steaming, add the coconut milk, sugar and salt to a small pan.
-Heat until the salt and sugar have dissolved.½ cup coconut milk, 4 tbsp white sugar, ½ tsp salt
+Heat until the salt and sugar have dissolved.½ cup coconut milk, 4 tablespoon white sugar, ½ teaspoon salt

 - Once the rice is cooked, put it in a bowl and pour the coconut milk mix over.
 Mix it together, breaking up and clumps of rice.
 Leave to stand for 15 minutes.

 - In the small pan from earlier, add all the drizzle ingredients and gently heat.
-The sugar and salt should dissolve, and the drizzle should thicken up into a thick, but still runny drizzle.¼ cup coconut milk, 1.5 tbsp white sugar, 1 tbsp cornflour, ¼ tsp salt
+The sugar and salt should dissolve, and the drizzle should thicken up into a thick, but still runny drizzle.¼ cup coconut milk, 1.5 tablespoon white sugar, 1 tablespoon cornflour, ¼ teaspoon salt

 - Serve the rice out into bowls or onto plates, top with the sliced mango, pour over the drizzle then sprinkle with sesame seeds or mung beans!2 mangoes

 - Rice flour can be used instead of cornflour